-In keeping with the keen yearning for warmer weather that so many of us feel in February, I thought I’d share that story, one of my few cottage experiences.
+In keeping with the keen yearning for warmer weather, I thought I’d share that story, one of my few cottage experiences.
 In honour of everyone who’s made memories at a special place “up north”, this one’s for you.

 * * * * *

 Everything I Know About Leeches, I Learned at the Cottage

 When I was a kid we lived on a farm and we thought we had it made in the shade, and in the sun, or the dappled light beneath the ash tree that grew at the head of our long lane.
 Back then the only cottages I’d ever seen were colourful drawings in storybooks and they all belonged to interesting people like Red Riding Hood’s granny or the Three Bears.
 We lived in a plain old farmhouse, so boring compared to cottages, especially the candy-covered one from the story of Hansel and Gretel.

 I do have a faint recollection of hearing that some city folk went to their cottages every weekend.
 When my parents explained about that kind of cottage, I couldn’t believe they’d travel such a long way to enjoy what we had every day.
 Our home was surrounded by fields and vegetable gardens, and the lawns had space for clotheslines, swings, and games of croquet.
 In the spring a stream flowed through the lower field and we paddled and played in the mud to our hearts’ content.
 We had a herd of cows, a bunch of barn cats, and a dog called Fritz, but one thing we didn’t have on our farm was leeches.